input-output-hk/iodb/doc/README.md

 Updates
 ----------

-All updates are grouped into batch.
+All updates are grouped into batches.
 Each update creates new snapshot with unique `VersionID` Example update is [here](https://github.com/input-output-hk/iodb/tree/master/src/test/scala/examples/Update.scala).